top of page

 Where Kink Enters the Picture

-In my case though, it was actually through tantra spaces that I first encountered it.
+In my case, it was through tantra spaces that I first encountered kink.

-Some practitioners combine the two, using tantric ideas about awareness and presence alongside structured power dynamics.
+Some practitioners combine tantric ideas around awareness and presence with structured power dynamics.

-That was where I first began to see how powerful those dynamics could be.
+That was where I first began to see how impactful those dynamics could be.

 A Learning Session That Changed My Perspective

-After one of these moments they paused and asked me a simple question.
+Afterwards, they paused and asked a simple question.

 “How do you feel?”

-And the strange thing was, I couldn’t answer.
-For a few seconds I literally couldn’t speak.
+And for a few seconds, I couldn’t answer.
+I literally couldn’t speak.

-Eventually the only words I could find were something like:
+Eventually, the only words I could find were:

 “It feels like an emotion rising up inside me… like something wanting to burst out.”

-They had spiritual explanations for what I was experiencing.
+They had their own, more spiritual explanations for what I was experiencing.

 Perhaps they were right.